MicrosoftDocs/sdk-api/sdk-api-src/content/psapi/ns-psapi-_psapi_working_set_ex_block.md

 ### -field Invalid.ReservedUlong

 Reserved.
 This member is only available on 64-bit code running on 64-bit editions of Windows.

-### -field Flags

-The working set information.
-See the description of the structure  members for information about the layout
-      of this variable.

 ## -see-also